Dev-Craig44/jsUnitTesting/README.md

     - These are two different objects in memory, even though they have the same content.
     - Don't compare their references, compare their **Content** with toBeEqual()

+# Writing Good Assertions

+- Write assertions that are not too specific and not too general.